Skip to Main Content

 How the Wells Fargo Active Cash card compares to other cash rewards cards

-The Wells Fargo Active Cash is an excellent cash rewards option for people looking for a no-frills card with a generous welcome bonus, no annual fee and a simple rewards structure.
-However, experienced credit card users may find it lacking additional benefits typically found on highly rewarding cash back cards.
-Or they may feel a flat-rate card isn’t the best way to maximize earnings if they’re used to earning boosted rates in key purchase categories.
+The Wells Fargo Active Cash is an excellent cash rewards option for people looking for a no-annual-fee card with a generous welcome bonus and a simple rewards structure.
+However, experienced credit card users may find it lacks additional benefits typically found on other rewarding cash back cards.

 Image of Wells Fargo Active Cash® Card